1263.

 Fort Lafayette, New York Harbor.
 Label for James Cremer’s Stereoscopic Emporium, Philadelphia on verso.

 Group of Visitors, on board the Italian man of war Re Galantuomo, in N.Y.
 Harbor, 1862.
+(This is the incorrect date as the ship did not arrive in NY Harbor until Nov.
+1863.)
 2-cent tax stamp on verso.

 Group of Officers, on board of the Italian man-of-war Re Galantuomo, in N.Y.
-Harbor, 1862, the Commandant, Comte Ulisse Tsolo, giving orders.
+Harbor, 1862, the Commandant, Comte Ulisse Isola, giving orders.
+(This is the incorrect date as the ship did not arrive in NY Harbor until Nov.
+1863.)

 Group of Soldiers charging with Bayonets, on board of the Italian man of war Re Galantuomo, in N.Y.
 Harbor, 1862.
+(This is the incorrect date as the ship did not arrive in NY Harbor until Nov.
+1863.)
 Partial 2-cent tax stamp on verso.

+Group of Boys, on board the Italian man of war Re Galantuomo, in N.Y.
+Harbor, 1862.
+(This is the incorrect date as the ship did not arrive in NY Harbor until Nov.
+1863.)

 Group of Soldiers at rest, on board the Italian man of war Re Galantuomo, in N.Y.
 Harbor, 1862.
+(This is the incorrect date as the ship did not arrive in NY Harbor until Nov.
+1863.)

 Group of Officers, on board the Italian man of war Re Galantuomo, in N.Y.
-Harbor, 1862, the Commandant Comte Ulisse Tsolo.
+Harbor, 1862, the Commandant Comte Ulisse Isola.
+(This is the incorrect date as the ship did not arrive in NY Harbor until Nov.
+1863.)

-Group of Officers, on board the Italian man of war Re Galantuomo, in N.Y.
-Harbor, 1862, the Commandant Comte Ulisse Tsolo.

 Funeral of President Lincoln, N.Y.
 City.
 7th Regiment passing in view.
 This is the image which supposedly shows 6 1/2 year old Theodore Roosevelt in the window at left.